-4. Different types of incorporation: V° and V
+3. Different types of incorporation: V° and V

-As already hinted at above, I would like to suggest that separable particles are not incorporated into the verb TO THE SAME EXTENT that non-separable particles are.
+I would like to suggest that separable particles are not incorporated into the verb to the same extent that non-separable particles are.
 If we assume that a non-separable particle and its verb (bamerkn, farshteyn) constitute a V°, then a separable particle and its verb (araynkumen, avekshikn) do not form a V°.

-This does not mean that verb and separable particle may not somehow form a constituent, it only means that they may not together constitute a V°.
-I take it that they may form a particular syntactic constituent, and even that the result may be smaller than e.g. a V', cf. that they are taken to form almost a head but not quite by e.g. Booij (1990) where they constitute a V (which is more than V° but less than V').
+This does not mean that verb and separable particle may not somehow form a constituent, it only means that they may not together constitute a V° .
+I take it that they may form a particular syntactic constituent, and even that the result may be smaller than e.g. a V', cf. that they are taken to form almost a head but not quite by e.g. Booij (1990) where they constitute a V^{} (which is more than V° but less than V').
 For further discussion, see e.g. Haegeman & Guéron (1999:254), Zeller (2001:58-69) or Haiden (2005).
-See also section 1.2-1.3 above on whether a given language uses the option of incorporating separable particles into V.
+See also the appendix on whether a given language uses the option of incorporating separable particles into V^{} .

-I will (continue to) use the notation V^ , but I will take it only to indicate a constituent which is larger than a V° , i.e. I have nothing to say about whether V^ is as big as V' or not (cf. Zeller's 2001:162 formulation $V^{n, n > 0}$).
-The following illustrates the analyses of the verbs used in examples (36)-(44) above:
+I will use the notation V^ , but I will take it only to indicate a constituent which is larger than a V° , i.e. I have nothing to say about whether V^ is as big as V' or not (cf. Zeller's 2001:162 formulation $V^{n, n > 0}$).
+The following illustrates the analyses of the verbs used in examples (10)-(18) above:

-This follows suggestions made by Haiden (1997:105), Wurmbrand (1998:271), and many others, namely that verb and separable particle form a lexical unit but not necessarily also a syntactic X° -constituent.
+This follows suggestions made by Haiden (1997:105), Wurmbrand (1998:271), and many others, namely that verb and separable particle form a lexical unit but not necessarily also a syntactic X°-constituent.